ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/nuget-packages/rezolver.microsoft.aspnetcore.hosting.md

 The `startup.cs` is similar to what's required for Asp.Net Core 2.0 - except your `ConfigureContainer` method should accept an `ITargetContainer` - i.e. `ConfigureContainer(ITargetContainer)`
 and then Rezolver will be used as the container for your application.

-> [!INFO]
-> The @Rezolver.IRootTargetContainer interface was added in Rezolver 1.4 to accommodate covariance
-> and is now the interface used for 'top-level' target containers.

 ***